SergioRubio99/NYC-Scraper/README.md

 Use the following command to run the image on the 3000 port:
 <br>
-- ` docker container run --rm -it -p 3000:3000 --name node perlscraper `
+- ` docker container run --rm -it -p 3000:3000 --name perlscraper perlscraper `

 ### Without using a container service: